vatesfr/xen-orchestra/docs/docs/xo5/restapi.md

 endpoint.
 The VBD's `mode` (`RW` or `RO`) and `bootable` flag are set at creation.

 :::note
-Mounting or ejecting an ISO (CD-ROM) is not currently available through the, etc.
+Mounting or ejecting an ISO (CD-ROM) is not currently available through the REST API.
+Use the JSON-RPC API instead, for example via `xo-cli`:
 :::
-> REST API.
-Use the JSON-RPC API instead, for example via `xo-cli`:
->
 > ```sh
 > xo-cli vm.insertCd id=<vm-id> cd_id=<vdi-id> [force=<boolean>]
 > ```